HarshithAkkapelli/ApacheBeamDataEngineeringAssignment/README.md

 <a name="about"></a>
 ## 📘 About

-This repository contains data engineering tasks based on Apache Beam.
+This repository contains data engineering tasks based on EDA, Auto EDA and Apache Beam.
 Each task is executed on Google Colab and utilizes datasets from Kaggle.

 <a name="license"></a>
 ## 🔖 License